 was talking, and even when they were taking tests.
 Sound familiar?
 For

-Joel, it seemed the second type of counseling for children with ADD,
+Joel, it seemed the second type of counseling for children with ADHD,

 self-control training, would be appropriate.
-The ADD child’s difficulties
+The ADHD child’s difficulties

 with self-control result from a lack of internal language that a normal